AishwaryaBhosale02/SpotiCloud-Insights/README.md

 # SpotiCloud-Insights
-Developed a web application that performs real-time sentiment analysis on Spotify reviews.
-It generates dynamic word clouds to visually represent word frequency in positive, negative, and neutral reviews, providing users with intuitive insights into sentiment trends.
+I Developed a web application using Flask to perform sentiment analysis on Spotify reviews.
+Utilized NLTK's VADER for sentiment classification and WordCloud for visualizing word frequency.
+The project features an interactive web interface for users to input reviews and view analysis results, including sentiment labels and word clouds for positive, negative, and neutral reviews.